How to Install GO (golang 1.24) in Ubuntu 24.04 | 22.04

 nano hello.go

-Then, add following lines and save it (For nano, press Ctrl+S then Ctrl+X):
+Then, add the first code and save it (For nano, press Ctrl+S then Ctrl+X):

 package main